-Thank you to all the Speakers who attended and spoke at the November 14th City Council Hearing in support of the Uptown Gateway District!
-The UGC is thrilled with the 7-2 City Council vote to pursue a Specific Plan for the Gateway District.
+Thank you to all the Speakers who attended and spoke at the November 14th City Council Hearing in support of the Hillcrest Gateway District!
+The HGC is thrilled with the 7-2 City Council vote to pursue a Specific Plan for the Gateway District.
 We are looking forward to working with the City and the Community to design a Specific Plan that provides public gathering places, walkability, bikeability, affordable and market-rate housing, new retail and commercial opportunities.

 “Infrastructure, pocket parks, thriving local businesses, and activated sidewalks only evolve with funding from new integrated housing.”